-Although his practice is diverse, combining techniques both old and new, embracing a plethera of media through which he creates his final output.
-Specifically through gum bichromate printing he has begun exploring how digitally prepared negatives can be used to generate virtual images.
+Through gum bichromate printing, Steve has been exploring how digitally prepared negatives can be used to generate virtual images.
 He forms still life images that are composed in Photoshop from a personal database of individual photographs of flowers and bugs.
-For his current Vanitas works, the gum bichromate printing allows control of the colour palette to create the aged look of old Dutch masters work, imbued with the communication of the Victorian language of flowers.
+In his Vanitas works, the gum bichromate printing allows control of the colour palette to create the aged look of Old Dutch masters work, imbued with the communication of the Victorian language of flowers.

 Steve's current work is focused upon exploring the development of ‘painting’ within fine art practice - how paint can be realised in digital photography works.